eryczou/wolferx-chef-repo/README.md

 How to use
 ==========

-1. boot up a CentOS 7 linux machine (or EC2)
+1. boot up CentOS-7 linux machine (or EC2)
 2. login with *root* user or running following command with sudo
 3. update yum package management tool
 	- *CMD:* yum update